Our ContributionsA History of Innovative Solutions

 Significance

-First cost effective, commercial manufacture of high quality purified collagenase-protease enzyme mixture to isolate cells, validating earlier reports that indicated both enzymes required for releasing cells from tissue.
+First cost-effective, commercial manufacture of high-quality purified collagenase-protease enzyme mixtures to isolate mammalian cells, validating earlier reports that indicated both enzymes required for releasing cells from tissue.

 Development of a specific, functional collagenase assay where specific activity of different forms of purified enzymes correlate with physico-chemical analysis.3